moviuro/iocage/README.md

   the priority of the jail
 - Improved error messages
 - Getopts option parsing for more flexible and familiar operation
-- Versioned jail format for keeping jail properties compatible with iocage
+- Versioned jail format for keeping track of changes between iocage versions
 - Prefix matching for tags in addition to UUIDs
 - A user property is used for pool activation rather than hijacking the comment
 - An alternate pool may be specified for jail_zfs_dataset with the jail_zfs_pool